mwales/FindCrypt-Ghidra/README.md

 # What is different about my fork

 * Removed autoupdate features.
+* Outputs results to Ghidra console, just click the addresses to view them in code browser
 * Changed some of the installation paths

 # FindCrypt - Ghidra Edition